lucasrocamadour/contractsocpr_api/README.md

 # contractsocpr_api
-An api to scrape the Contratos Oficina del Contralor de Puerto
+An api to scrape the Consulta del Registro de Contratos website

 ## Description
 First Step: Downloads the data displayed as rows in the websites and normalizes it.
 It also analyzes any outliers or anomalies so we can add them to the json to be fixed or dropped once we look at the official contract.